cabforum/servercert/docs/BR.md

 For the status of Subscriber Certificates:

 1. OCSP responses MUST have a validity interval greater than or equal to eight hours;
-2. OCSP responses MUST have a validity interval less than seven days;
+2. OCSP responses MUST have a validity interval less than or equal to ten days;
-3. For OCSP responses whose validity interval is less than or equal to sixteen hours, the CA SHALL update the information provided via an Online Certificate Status Protocol at least eight hours prior to the nextUpdate;
+3. For OCSP responses with validity intervals less than sixteen hours, then the CA SHALL update the information provided via an Online Certificate Status Protocol prior to one-half of the validity period before the nextUpdate.
-4. For OCSP responses whose validity interval is greater than sixteen hours, the CA SHALL update the information provided via an Online Certificate Status Protocol prior to one-half of the validity period remaining before the nextUpdate.
+4. For OCSP responses with validity intervals greater than or equal to sixteen hours, then the CA SHALL update the information provided via an Online Certificate Status Protocol at least eight hours prior to the nextUpdate, and no later than four days after the thisUpdate.

 For the status of Subordinate CA Certificates:
 * The CA SHALL update information provided via an Online Certificate Status Protocol (i) at least every twelve months; and (ii) within 24 hours after revoking a Subordinate CA Certificate.